epogrebnyak/quickweather/README.md

 - <www.7timer.info> for keeping API alive, open and free,
 - <https://github.com/mborsetti/airportsdata> for the IATA airport data,
-- `curl wttr.in` for great idea.
-Hope you will get more resources to run the service.
+- `curl wttr.in` for being a trendsetter.